mrinal22258/Gendered-Abuse-Detection-in-Indic-Languages/README.md

    - Ensure all necessary Python packages are installed..

 3. **Run the Notebook**
-   - Open the `.ipynb` file in Jupyter Notebook or JupyterLab.
+   - Open the `.ipynb` file in Jupyter Notebook or JupyterLab...
    - Run all cells sequentially to execute the preprocessing, model training, and evaluation steps...

 4. **Report**